Code Repository to Threat Model: A Quick Guide

 1. Go to your repository → Settings → Secrets and variables → Actions

-2. Add SECUREFLAG_API_KEY with your SecureFlag API key
+2. Add SECUREFLAG_API_KEY secret using your SecureFlag API key

 In this example, the job runs automatically on any tag push (e.g., when you create a release).